What is Medicare Part D?

 However, regulation over time has benefited consumers and the effective coinsurance during this period remains at 25%, in line with what you are paying during the Initial Coverage phase.
 This is because drug manufacturers are now responsible for 70% of the drug cost (known as the ‘manufacturer discount’) during this phase.
 This effectively means there is no longer a ‘gap’ from the perspective of you as the beneficiary.

-Once you have reached $7,400 in out-of-pocket costs during the Coverage Gap phase, you will enter ‘Catastrophic Coverage’.
-When you have reached Catastrophic Coverage, you will pay much lower copays and coinsurances.
-For 2023, once you reach Catastrophic Coverage you will pay the greater of 5% of total drug costs or $4.15/$10.35 for each generic and brand-name drug, respectively.
+Once you have reached $8,000 in out-of-pocket costs during the Coverage Gap phase, you will enter ‘Catastrophic Coverage’.
+In 2023, when you reached Catastrophic Coverage you had to pay 5% coinsurance.
+To the benefit of Part D enrollees, this 5% coinsurance requirement has been eliminated for 2024.

 Part D for Low-Income Individuals (‘Extra Help’)